 Become a Pink Rescue Buoy Custodian

-Since the project started in November 2017, over 1 000 Pink Rescue Buoys have been installed around South Africa and 77 lives have been saved through their use.
+Since the project started in November 2017, over 1 500 Pink Rescue Buoys have been installed around South Africa and more than 135 lives have been saved through their use.
 This would not have been possible without the generous support of donors and sponsors, and buy-in from city councils, municipalities and communities around the country.
 We urge everyone to please take care of them, and report stolen buoys to us by calling 087 094 9774, or filling out the form below.

 “Untrained people are going to the aid of someone who is in danger of drowning despite being advised not to.
 Our Pink Rescue Buoys use simple graphics to explain that it is safer to throw the float to someone and call the emergency number on the sign for help.
 But if someone does go into the water despite being advised not to, they have a very good chance of survival if they take flotation with them.
 In the rescues that we have recorded no rescuer was injured and all rescues were successful”